 ERROR: Possible alternatives: site-inspector

 That’s right, the gem doesn’t exist.
-And site-inspector
+And site-inspector is something different.

-Ruby Gem to sniff information about a domain’s technology and capabilities.
+benbalter/site-inspector: Ruby Gem to sniff information about a domain’s technology and capabilities.

 It was a potential slopsquat attack; an emerging danger of AI!